helix-editor/helix/book/src/remapping.md

 "ret" = ["open_below", "normal_mode"] # Maps the enter key to open_below then re-enter normal mode

 # You can create labeled sub-menus and provide friendly labels for typeable commands
-[keys.normal.space.f] # Registering multiple mappings under a single entry creates a sub-menu (accesed by 'space', 'f' in this case) label = "File" # The menu is called file and within  it: f = "file_picker" # 'f' opens the file picker s = { label = "Save", command = ":write" } # 's' saves the current file c = { label = "Edit Config", command = ":open ~/.config/helix/config.toml" } # 'c' opens the helix config file
+[keys.normal.space.f] # Registering multiple mappings under a single entry creates a sub-menu (accessed by 'space', 'f' in this case) label = "File" # The menu is called file and within it: f = "file_picker" # 'f' opens the file picker s = { label = "Save", command = ":write" } # 's' saves the current file c = { label = "Edit Config", command = ":open ~/.config/helix/config.toml" } # 'c' opens the helix config file